Deaod/VoteSys/README.md

 Same map, but a different preset does not count as the same map for the purposes of this check.

 Defaults to 0.

+#### KickVoteThreshold

+Fraction of eligible players that have to be in favor of kicking another player for that player to be kicked.

+Default is 0.6

 #### DefaultTimeMessageClass